telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

 ### Automating Multiple Mock Responses

-You may need a better workflow to automate multiple mock responses.
+In some scenarios, you may need a better workflow to automate multiple mock responses.
 For this reason, Fiddler Everywhere provides the functionality to provide a file with the mocked response content through the **Response file** Action.
 The files that will contain the custom response need to be in DAT format.

 A DAT file is a generic data file created by a specific application.
 It may contain data in binary or text format.
 Text-based DAT files can be viewed in a text editor.